-Tilt table testing is a simple test that helps the doctor pinpoint the cause of your fainting.
-It checks how changes in body position can affect your blood pressure.
+Tilt table testing is a simple test that helps the doctor identify the cause of your fainting.
+It checks how changes in body position can affect your blood pressure and heart rate.
 To do this, you are placed on a table that is tilted upward.
 The test tries to recreate fainting symptoms while your blood pressure and heart rate are monitored.
 The test can be done in a hospital or at your doctor’s office.

-When you schedule the test, be sure to mention all the medications you take.
-Ask if you should stop taking any of them the day of the test.
+When you schedule the test, be sure to mention all the medicines you take.
+Ask if you take them the day of the test.

 After the midnight before the test, don’t eat or drink anything.